The Peninsula Hotel

 At the Peninsula Hotel, Bangkok, we stayed in the Terrace Suite that includes an incredible number of exclusive services; a welcome on arrival then drive through the passport control diplomatic channel to the luggage area and out to the waiting BMW with a private driver who serves you towels and water before driving you to the hotel.
 On arrival at the hotel, you are ushered straight to your room and leave the formalities to your personal butler who will stay at your service during your stay.

-Breakfast was buffet at the River Cafe Terrace with freshly baked pastries, tea and coffee that was much better then what you usually get in hotels.
-There was an overwhelming variety of fresh fruit with one staff dedicated to just slicing the most sumptuous of Bangkok mangoes.
-We tried the three restaurants for dinner in the evenings; the Chinese food restaurant Mei Jiang, the Thai restaurant Thiptara and the buffet at the River Cafe (where breakfast is also served).
+Dine Breakfast is buffet at the River Cafe Terrace with freshly baked pastries, tea and coffee that is much better then what you usually get in hotels.
+There is an overwhelming variety of fresh fruit with one staff dedicated to just slicing the most sumptuous of Bangkok mangoes.
+We tried three dining restaurants; the Chinese food restaurant Mei Jiang, the Thai restaurant Thiptara and the buffet at the River Cafe (where breakfast is also served).
 The atmosphere and service at each of these venues was excellent.

-The spa was clean, had great service and possibly the best therapist.
-The workout facility was not the biggest but did the job.
-I also liked using the spa facility in the locker room – a includes hot jacuzzi, cold plunge pool, steam room, and sauna.
-This was complimentary to all hotel guests.
+Relax The spa is clean, had great service and possibly the best therapist.
+The workout facility is not the biggest but did the job.
+There is a spa facility in the locker room and a includes hot jacuzzi, cold plunge pool, steam room, and sauna.
+This is complimentary to all hotel guests.
 The pool is superb, long and thin with 3-4 interlinked pools, some overlooking a small garden, while other closer to the river.
 The sun stays in sight all day and there are plenty of loungers and a few cabanas.
-The pool staff was exceptionally attentive with continually supplying water, iced fruit drinks and ensuring you stay hydrated.
+The pool staff is exceptionally attentive with continually supplying water, iced fruit drinks and ensuring you stay hydrated.

-Finally the bar was bliss – a small but beautiful area looking out onto the Chao Phraya River, with a constant stream of tourist and commercial freight moving up and down it.
+Play Finally the bar is bliss – a small but beautiful area looking out onto the Chao Phraya River, with a constant stream of tourist and commercial freight moving up and down it.
 It had a nice selection of top shelf liquor.
 Best deal is the Yamazaki Whisky.

 Thailand has four international airports; in Bangkok, Chiang Mai, Phuket and Hat Yai, but Bangkok's Suvarnabhumi airport is the country's major gateway.
 Practically every airline carrier that flies to Asia also flies into Bangkok.
 This means there are plenty of services and the competition on the routes helps to keep the ticket prices down.